 Please write a short biography (50-100 words) detailing where you were born, when you first started playing, and perhaps what you like about music or other outside interests.
 Any financial support that you receive should also be acknowledged.
-Your biography should be handed in to the music office at the start of term or emailed to Ms Wickens b.wickens@purcell-school.org.
+Your biography should be handed in, or emailed to the music office at the start of term.